Primary 1 registration: 89 schools oversubscribed, heading to ballot for Phase 2C

 Opera Estate Primary in Siglap had 112 available vacancies for Phase 2C, with 36 places available to permanent residents.
 There were 77 applicants in Phase 2C and all Singaporean children were admitted into the school, said MOE on its website.

 Balloting will be conducted for permanent resident children living outside of 2km of the school because it has reached its cap on the intake for them.
-Remaining vacancies in Phase 2C Supplementary will only be for Singaporean children.
+The remaining vacancies in Phase 2C Supplementary will only be for Singaporean children.